-Motivated by Horton's work [942], in 2010 Fang [689] used a deterministic backtracking algorithm to prove that all trees with at most 35 vertices are graceful.
-In 2011 Fang [690] used a hybrid algorithm that involved probabilistic backtracking, tabu searching, and constraint programming satisfaction to verify that every tree with at most 31 vertices is harmonious.
-In [1558] Mahmoudzadeh and Eshghi treat graceful labelings of graphs as an optimization problem and apply an algorithm based on ant colony optimization metaheuristic to different classes of graphs and compare the results with those produced by other methods.
+Motivated by Horton's work [1062], in 2010 Fang [778] used a deterministic backtracking algorithm to prove that all trees with at most 35 vertices are graceful.
+In 2011 Fang [779] used a hybrid algorithm that involved probabilistic backtracking, tabu searching, and constraint programming satisfaction to verify that every tree with at most 31 vertices is harmonious.
+In [1748] Mahmoudzadeh and Eshghi treat graceful labelings of graphs as an optimization problem and apply an algorithm based on ant colony optimization metaheuristic to different classes of graphs and compare the results with those produced by other methods.
+In [2639] Suparta and Agus Ariawan provide two methods for expanding graceful trees from certain graceful trees.

-Aldred, Širáň and Širáň [110] have proved that the number of graceful labelings of P_n grows at least as fast as $(5/3)^n$.
+Aldred, Širáň and Širáň [123] have proved that the number of graceful labelings of $P_n$ grows at least as fast as $(5/3)^n$ .
 They mention that this fact has an application to topological graph theory.
-One such application was provided by Goddyn, Richter, and and Širáň [829] who used graceful labelings of paths on 2s + 1 vertices ($s \ge 2$) to obtain 2^{2s} cyclic oriented triangular embeddings of the complete graph on 12s + 7 vertices.
-The Aldred, Širáň and Širáň bound was improved by Adamaszek [48] to $(2.37)^n$ with the aid of a computer.
-Cattell [505] has shown that when finding a graceful labeling of a path one has almost complete freedom to choose a particular label i for any given vertex v.
-In particular, he shows that the only cases of P_n when this cannot be done are when $n \equiv 3 \pmod{4}$ or $n \equiv 1 \pmod{12}$, v is in the smaller of the two partite sets of vertices, and i = (n-1)/2.
-In [2485] Wang enumerated the nonequivalent graceful trees and obtained a closed formula for the number.
+One such application was provided by Goddyn, Richter, and and Širáň [936] who used graceful labelings of paths on 2s + 1 vertices ( $s \ge 2$ ) to obtain $2^{2s}$ cyclic oriented triangular embeddings of the complete graph on 12s + 7 vertices.
+The Aldred, Širáň and Širáň bound was improved by Adamaszek [50] to $(2.37)^n$ with the aid of a computer.
+Cattell [567] has shown that when finding a graceful labeling of a path one has almost complete freedom to choose a particular label i for any given vertex v.
+In particular, he shows that the only cases of $P_n$ when this cannot be done are when $n \equiv 3 \pmod{4}$ or $n \equiv 1 \pmod{12}$ , v is in the smaller of the two partite sets of vertices, and i = (n-1)/2.
+In [2862] Wang enumerated the nonequivalent graceful trees and obtained a closed formula for the number.

-Using an algorithm to run through all n! graceful graphs on n+1 vertices Anick [157] proves that the average number of graceful labelings grows superexponentially.
+Using an algorithm to run through all n! graceful graphs on n+1 vertices Anick [178] proves that the average number of graceful labelings grows superexponentially.
 He provides a simple criterion to predict which trees have an exceptionally large number of graceful labelings and gives evidence that trees with an exceptionally small number of graceful labelings fall into two already known families of caterpillar graphs.
 Over the full set of graceful labelings for a given n, Anick shows that the distribution of vertex degrees associated with each label is very close to Poisson, with the exception of labels 0 and n.
-A graph is said to be k-ubiquitously graceful (also called k-rotatable) if for every vertex there is a graceful labeling which assigns that vertex the label k.
+A graph is said to be k-ubiquitously graceful (also called "k-rotatable") if for every vertex there is a graceful labeling which assigns that vertex the label k.
 He also gives two new families of trees that are not k-ubiquitously graceful and includes questions suggested by his results.
+Pegg [1985] proved that a graceful graph with edges 0 to m can always be constructed with the nearest integer to $\sqrt{3m+9/4}+E$ vertices, where the excess E is a 0 or 1 value.
+For m < 51, E = 0. https://oeis.org/A326499